cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 Before proceeding, please read the JASMIN introduction to Group Workspaces:
 `JASMIN : Docs : What is a Group Workspace? <https://help.jasmin.ac.uk/docs/short-term-project-storage/introduction-to-group-workspaces/>`_

-Once you have access to JASMIN, you will need to apply for access to the Group Workspace that you wish to put files into the NLDS from, and also as a location to retrieve files from the NLDS to.
+Once you have access to JASMIN, you will need to apply for access to the Group Workspace (GWS) that you wish to put files into the NLDS from, and also as a location to retrieve files from the NLDS to.
 This is done via the JASMIN accounts portal:

 1. Log into the JASMIN accounts portal: `accounts.jasmin.ac.uk <https://accounts.jasmin.ac.uk>`_